-- (a) Commercial applicators

-- (1) Category 1, agricultural pest control, which includes the following subcategories:

-- (A) Crop pest control applicators

-[shall] must demonstrate practical

-knowledge of the crops, grasslands,

-and non-crop agricultural lands and

-the specific pests on those areas on

-which the applicator may be using

-restricted use pesticides.

-Applicators in this category [shall]

-must demonstrate operational

-knowledge concerning soil and water

-- problems, pre-harvest intervals, restricted entry intervals, phytotoxicity, potential for environmental contamination, non-target injury and other problems resulting from the use of restricted use pesticides in agricultural areas.
-The required knowledge includes the potential for phytotoxicity due to a wide variety of plants to be protected, for drift, for persistency beyond the intended period of pest control, and for non-target exposures; - (B) Animal pest control applicators [shall] must demonstrate practical knowledge of such animals and the animals' associated pests.
-The required knowledge includes specific pesticide toxicity and residue potential, and the hazards associated with factors such as formulation, application techniques, age of animals, stress and extent of treatment; and - (C) Soil and non-soil fumigant pest control applicators [shall] must demonstrate practical knowledge of the pest problems and pest control practices associated with performing fumigation applications, including label and labeling comprehension, worker protection measures, restricted entry periods, recordkeeping requirements, and safety measures to minimize adverse health effects.
-Applicators [shall] must also demonstrate an understanding of how applicators and bystanders can be exposed to fumigants, signs and symptoms of exposure to fumigants, first aid procedures, emergency preparedness, the ability to calculate buffer zones, air concentrations of fumigant, and preparation of site-specific fumigant management plans and post-application summaries.
-Soil and non-soil fumigant pest control applicators must demonstrate practical knowledge of the pest problems and pest control practices associated with performing soil fumigant applications and fumigation applications to sites other than soil as specified in title 40, Code of Federal Regulations section 171.103(d)(13) and (14) (2023);
+- (a) Commercial applicators - (1)Category 1, agricultural pest control, which includes the following subcategories: - Crop pest control applicators shall (A) demonstrate practical knowledge of the crops, grasslands, and non-crop agricultural lands and the specific pests on those areas on which the applicator may be using restricted use pesticides.
+Applicators in this category shall demonstrate operational knowledge concerning soil and water problems, pre-harvest intervals, restricted entry intervals, phytotoxicity, potential for environmental contamination, non-target injury and other problems resulting from the use of restricted use pesticides in agricultural areas: - Animal pest control applicators (B) shall demonstrate practical knowledge of such animals and the animals' associated pests.

+required knowledge includes specific pesticide toxicity and residue potential, and the hazards associated with factors such as formulation, application techniques, age of animals, stress and extent of treatment; and

+- (C) Soil and non-soil fumigant pest control applicators shall demonstrate practical knowledge of the pest problems and pest control practices associated with performing fumigation applications, including label and labeling comprehension, worker protection measures, restricted entry periods, recordkeeping requirements, and safety measures to minimize adverse health effects.
+Applicators shall also demonstrate an understanding of how applicators and bystanders can be exposed to fumigants, signs and symptoms of exposure to fumigants, first aid procedures, emergency preparedness, the ability to calculate buffer zones, air concentrations of fumigant, and preparation of site-specific fumigant management plans and postapplication summaries. - (2) Category 2, forest pest control applicators shall demonstrate practical knowledge of the types of forests, forest nurseries, seed production and pest involved.
+The required knowledge shall include the cyclic occurrence of certain pests, population dynamics as a basis for programming pesticide applications, the relevant organisms causing harm and the organisms' vulnerability to the pesticides to be applied, how to determine when pesticide use is proper, selection of application method, proper use of application equipment to minimize non-target exposures, and appropriate responses to meteorological factors and adjacent land use.
+The applicator shall demonstrate an understanding of the potential for phytotoxicity due to a wide variety of plants to be protected, for drift, for persistence beyond the intended period of pest control, and for non-target exposures.
+Because forest stands frequently include watersheds, aquatic situations, and harbor wildlife, the applicator shall demonstrate knowledge of pest control methods that will minimize the possibility of secondary problems such as surface or ground water contamination and unintended effects on wildlife;
-- (D) Seed treatment applicators must

-demonstrate practical knowledge

-including recognizing types of seeds

-to be treated, the effects of

-carriers and surface active agents

-on pesticide binding and

-germination, the hazards associated

-with handling, sorting and mixing,

-and misuse of treated seed, the

-importance of proper application

-techniques to avoid harm to nontarget organisms, and the proper

-disposal of unused treated seeds.

-- Category 2, forest pest control (2) applicators [shall] must demonstrate practical knowledge of the types of forests, forest nurseries, seed production and pest involved. required knowledge [shall] must include the cyclic occurrence of certain pests, population dynamics as a basis for programming pesticide applications, the relevant organisms causing harm and the organisms vulnerability to the pesticides to be applied, how to determine when pesticide use is proper, selection of application method, proper use of application equipment to minimize nontarget exposures, and appropriate

-responses to meteorological factors and adjacent land use.
-The applicator [shall] must demonstrate an understanding of the potential for phytotoxicity due to a wide variety of plants to be protected, for drift, for persistence beyond the intended period of pest control, and for non-target exposures.
-Because forest stands frequently include watersheds, aquatic situations, and harbor wildlife, the applicator [shall] must demonstrate knowledge of pest control methods that will minimize the possibility of secondary problems such as surface or ground water contamination and unintended effects on wildlife;

-- (3) Category 3, ornamental and turf pest control applicators [shall] must demonstrate practical knowledge of pesticide problems associated with the production and maintenance of ornamental trees, shrubs, flowers, groundcover, and turf, including knowledge of potential phytotoxicity due to the wide variety of plants to be protected, for drift, for persistence beyond the intended period of pest control, and for non-target exposures.
-Because of the frequent proximity of human habitations to application activities, applicators in this category [shall] must also demonstrate practical knowledge of application methods that will minimize or prevent hazards to humans, pets, and other domestic animals; - (4) Category 4, aerial pest control applicators [shall] must demonstrate practical knowledge of pest problems and pest control practices associated with performing aerial application of restricted use pesticides as specified in title 40, Code of Federal Regulations section 171,103(d)(15) (2023).
+- (3) Category 3, ornamental and turf pest control applicators shall demonstrate practical knowledge of pesticide problems associated with the production and maintenance of ornamental trees, shrubs, flowers, groundcover, and turf, including knowledge of potential phytotoxicity due to the wide variety of plants to be protected, for drift, for persistence beyond the intended period of pest control, and for non-target exposures.
+Because of the frequent proximity of human habitations to application activities, applicators in this category shall also demonstrate practical knowledge of application methods that will minimize or prevent hazards to humans, pets, and other domestic animals; - (4)Category 4, aerial pest control applicators shall demonstrate practical knowledge of pest problems and pest control practices associated with performing aerial application of restricted use pesticides.
+Applicators shall also demonstrate the ability to read and understand labeling requirements specific to aerial applications, how to choose, operate and maintain aerial application equipment, knowledge of factors to consider before and during aerial application such as weather conditions, wind velocity, and how to minimize drift, demonstrate competency in performing an aerial pesticide application, and knowledge of restricted use pesticide recordkeeping requirements;